LiyangSong/Advertisement-CTR-Prediction/proposal.md

 ##### 4. Sample a test set, put it aside, and never look at it to avoid data leakage through the data scientist.

 - The train and test set split has completed using `train_test_split.ipynb` with a test size fraction of 0.2.

+- The dataset is heavily imbalanced with over 95% zero values in `'label'` column, this will introduce a risk that the minority class might not be adequately represented in either the training set or the test set (or both).
+This can lead to models that are poorly generalized or validated.
+To counteract this, **stratified sampling** is applied.

 - Users can reproduce the split process by rerun the `train_test_split.ipynb`, but we will recommend downloading the split train and test data sets using `download_data.ipynb` for better performance.